wkantaros/triswap/README.md

 floors of popular collections, and 1155s as a class, to name a few.

 While order books allow for basic trading, liquidity is sparce and equilibrium prices are difficult to find.
-As the "fungible" NFT space continues to grow, new trading mechanisms can be must solved to increase liqudity and establish fair pricing.
+As the NFT space moves away from just PFPs, new trading mechanisms can be implemented to help fix these issues.

 This is a first step in doing that, and provides base functionality for a proof-of-concept AMM offering any combination of`ERC20`, `ERC721`, and `ERC1155` pairs.